trellisconnect/js-sdk-docs/README.md

       // - SUBMIT_CREDENTIALS
       //     - The user has submitted the crendetials for their insurance login.
       // - SUBMIT_MFA
-      //     - The user was prompted with multi-factor authentication and has submitted their code
+      //     - The user was prompted with multi-factor authentication and has submitted their code.
       // - AUTH_COMPLETE
       //     - The user has finished login/authentication for an account.
       // - TRANSITION_VIEW